xxyyluo/WD/data/README.md

-# A new index integrating welfare diversity reveals unbalanced structure of welfare in China
+# A new index reveals a widening decoupling between growth and development in China
-*Xi Ji, Xianling Long, Guowei Wu, Pinyi Su, Xuanyuan Luo, and Robert Costanza*
+*Xi Ji, Xianling Long, Xuanyuan Luo, Guowei Wu, Pinyi Su, and Robert Costanza*

-Data for the manuscript "A new index integrating welfare diversity reveals unbalanced structure of welfare in China".
+Data for the manuscript "A new index reveals a widening decoupling between growth and development in China".

 Data lists: